skypjack/uvw/README.md

     loop.walk([](uvw::BaseHandle &){ /* application code here */ });

-`BaseHandle` exposes a few methods and cannot be used to know what's the original type of the handle.
+`BaseHandle` exposes a few methods and cannot be used to know the original type of the handle.
 Anyway, it can be used to close the handle that originated from it.
-As an example, all the pending handles can be easily closed as it follows:
+As an example, all the pending handles can be closed easily as it follows:

     loop.walk([](uvw::BaseHandle &h){ h.close(); });